2015 Call for Proposals

 In addition to the individual abstracts within a symposium, each symposium chair will also enter the names and affiliations of the chair and discussant.
 Symposium chairs are encouraged to include a discussant as well as presenters from more than one institution.

-- The chair may enter all the symposium information into the online form.
+- The chair may enter all the symposium information into the online form, including travel awards (if any) for which first author students wish to apply.
 Alternatively, the online submission can be saved and forwarded to other symposium members for them to complete their portions.

 - The strongest symposia span multiple research groups, disorders, or methods.
 Additionally, the most successful symposia feature discussants who facilitate dialogue and integration of sessions. approaches.